Dry Land Workouts (Fall)

 Race Season (IAP)

-The team spends the MIT Independent Activities Period living in an A-frame cabin in Rumney, NH (504 Old Route 25, Rumney, NH, 03266) and training at our home mountain, Ragged Mountain (don’t worry if you haven’t heard of it, it is a small mountain, which means we can train anywhere without worrying about running into crowds of people).
-Each week, we train for the first four days, race for two days, then take one day off to relax at the cabin, take care of errands, or visit friends back at MIT.
+The team spends the MIT Independent Activities Period living in an A-frame cabin in Rumney, NH (504 Old Route 25, Rumney, NH, 03266) and training at our home mountain, Ragged Mountain.
+Ragged is a relatively small mountain, which allows us to rack up many training runs on good snow without worrying about crowds.
+On a typical week, we train for the first four days, race for two days, then take one day off to relax at the cabin, take care of errands, or visit friends back at MIT.
 Life at the cabin is one of the best aspects of the season: we cook together, eat lots of food, tune our skis, play games, and relax.

 The team races in the USCSA’s MacConnell division in giant slalom and slalom events.
-This season we will be racing at Sugar Bush, Sunapee, Blackwater, Whiteface, Crotched, and Bromley.
-We race against the same schools each week: Babson, Brown, Castleton, Clarkson, St. Anselm, UConn, UMass, New England College.
-All races are USSA sanctioned and very competitive.
-The coaches and athletes in the league are extremely friendly and everyone is required to gatekeep during the races which is a great time to make friends on other teams.
+Past race venues have included Sugarbush, Mount Sunapee, Blackwater (Proctor Academy), Whiteface, Crotched Mountain, West Mountain, and Bromley.
+Other schools in the MacConnell division include: Babson, Brown, Castleton, Clarkson, St. Anselm, UConn, UMass, and New England College.
+All races are USSA and/or FIS sanctioned and very competitive.
+The coaches and athletes in the league are extremely friendly and athlete’s assist with gatekeeping during the races, which is a great time to make friends on other teams.

 If you are just getting into racing but have your own skis and boots, you should be fine to start; you will need GS and Slalom skis, so talk to us if you are unsure if your skis will work.
 If you need to buy skis, you can usually get some very nice used race skis for under $200.
-We provide you with a ski jacket shell, ski pants, a GS suit, and a helmet.
+We provide you with a ski jacket shell and a GS suit.
 We also have a limited number of loaner poles and protective gear.
-Also, the team gets a 50% off discount at Mountain Hardwear and Patagonia, so talk to us first before you go buy any ski clothing.
+Additionally the team gets significant discounts with a number of outdoor retailers, so we advise new members to check in before making large purchases.

 The team is open to all skiers who have a desire to race, with a maximum cap of ~20 athletes.
 In the past, we have had a range of abilities from 50-pt FIS/USSA racers to people who have never raced before.
 This is a great opportunity to become a better skier even if you’ve never seen a race before, or take your racing to the next level if you have.
 Graduate students are welcome to join and train but will generally not be able to race with the team, although you should ask so we can check on eligibility.